 Ronal is remembered as a man who left a trail of laughter, generosity, compassion, wisdom and of course his fabulous hat collection.

 Please don your most festive hat and join us for a “Life of the Party” celebration in memory of Ronal Fenstermacher.
 We plan to honor a life well lived on Sunday July 18th, 2021 from 12-3 at Sovana Bistro in Kennett Square, which was not only Ron’s favorite “kitchen” but also his last creative gift to the world.
 Contributions in his memory may be made to Longwood Rotary Club, PO Box 781, Kennett Square, PA .
 19348 or online at https://www.paypal.com/donate/?hosted_button_id=N2ET6B8SPKVBE

-To send sympathy gifts to the family or plant a tree in memory of Ronal Fenstermacher, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Ronal Fenstermacher, please visit our Tree Store.

 This site is protected by reCAPTCHA and the